Charlotte Despard: Activism in Ireland, and communism

 She died, aged 95, after a fall at her new house, Nead-na-Gaoithe, Whitehead, County Antrim, near Belfast in November 1939.
 She was buried in the Republican Plot at Glasnevin Cemetery in Dublin.

 Legacy

-On death, she was described as someone who 'brought home to English people an understanding of what womenhood could be capable of when inspired by fiery ardour for what it truly believed to be a great cause for humanity.'
-Sylvia Pankhurst remembered her 'fine spirit' and said of Despard 'She was one of our most courageous and devoted social workers.'
+On death, she was described as someone who "brought home to English people an understanding of what womenhood could be capable of when inspired by fiery ardour for what it truly believed to be a great cause for humanity".
+Sylvia Pankhurst remembered her "fine spirit" and said of Despard "She was one of our most courageous and devoted social workers".

-In London, two streets are named after her, one in Battersea London, and another in Archway, Islington.
+In London, two streets are named after her, one in Battersea, and another in Archway, Islington.
 At the end of the latter is the Charlotte Despard pub, named in her honour.

 Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London.